 If you are planning a trip to Botanical Beach, a low tide of 1.2 metres or less is best for viewing the tide pools.
 Use the Canadian Tide Tables “Port Renfrew” section.
 Remember to add one hour to the listed tidal times during March to November as Daylight Savings Time is in effect.

 The Botanical Beach day-use area offers parking, pit toilets, visitor information and picnic areas.
-While hiking on the trail, cars can be left overnight in the Botanical Beach parking lot.

 WEST COAST TRAIL